endlesspint8/endlesspint8.github.io/_posts/2017-07-31-drought-draughts-decency.md

 I am willing to believe that such a collection of right acting people is preferable to Singer as well and in line with his prescription.
 Either way, the formulation of his rule, as stated, regardless of the spirit, is dangerously individualistic and ahistoric.
 It is a formulation for a simulation or video game and on its own would seem to steer away from communal/social behavior.
 There is an asymmetry in the analysis: there is a world of hurt, you as an individual must perform the following individual calculations and actions.
 No, there is a world of hurt, it requires a world of attention.

-### Implicit dismissal of complex environment with complex beings; Complexity theory and developmental policy
+### Implicit dismissal of complex environment with complex beings

 The reducing of such complex arrangements to a simple formulaic model should have red flags waving in everyone's mind.
 Formulaic ethics as an example of a [spherical cow](https://en.wikipedia.org/wiki/Spherical_cow).